How to Overcome Social Awkwardness in the Workplace

 • Make it uncomfortable for others to work with you

-Socially awkward people make others uncomfortable in daily interactions, whether it’s intentional or unintentional, and this discomfort can be more pronounced in a workplace setting mainly because everyone who works in an office is forced (for lack of a better word) to interact with everyone else, whether they want to or not.
+Whether it’s intentional or unintentional, behavior that’s perceived as being socially awkward can confuse others and make it difficult for them to interpret your intentions.
+This discomfort can be more pronounced in a workplace setting mainly because everyone who works in an office is forced (for lack of a better word) to interact with everyone else, whether they want to or not.

 • Give you a poor reputation as an employee/coworker

-Depending on how socially awkward you are, your behavior can make you stick out like a sore thumb for all the wrong reasons.
-It’s not that people will think you’re a bad person or difficult to work with, but the fact that your behavior and conversation makes people uneasy can put a stain on your work place reputation as someone who doesn’t know how to socialize properly, no matter how much of a skilled worker you are.
+Depending on the level of your awkwardness, your behavior can make you stand out for less-than-desirable reasons.
+It’s not that people will think you’re a bad person or difficult to work with, but the fact that your behavior and conversation makes people uneasy can sometimes give you a reputation of that “awkward person” in the workplace.

 • Limit your networking opportunities

-Having poor social and emotional skills can limit your networking opportunities, because despite the capitalistic nature of your job, people are still at the core of every business.
+Having poor social and emotional skills can limit your networking opportunities, because any business includes people who have to communicate and work together.

-It might seem like all you need to do is be a skilled, knowledgeable worker to create valuable work-based connections, but in my experience socially awkward behavior will prevent others from wanting to approach and interact with you in social settings which cuts off opportunities before they can even start, or make people question your ability to work with others and communicate because of your lack of social and emotional intelligence.
+It might seem like all you need to do is be a skilled, knowledgeable worker to create valuable work-based connections, but in my experience, behavior that’s seen as socially awkward can prevent others from wanting to approach and interact with you in social settings which cuts off opportunities before they can even start, or makes people question your ability to work well with others..

 • Isolate you from your coworkers